 17. June 2012 – July 2014, Commander, 724th Special Tactics Group, Pope Field, N.C.

-20. March 2018 –present, Director, Air Force Resilience and Director, Air Force Sexual Assault Prevention and Response Office, Headquarters U.S. Air Force, Arlington, Va.
+20. March 2018 – April 2019, Director, Air Force Resilience, Sexual Assault Prevention and Response and Suicide Prevention Office, Headquarters U.S. Air Force, Arlington, Va.

 SUMMARY OF JOINT ASSIGNMENTS

 1. July 2014 – July 2016, Deputy Commander, Special Operations Command-Africa, Stuttgart, Germany, as a colonel

 2. April 2019 – present, Deputy Commanding General, NATO Special Operations Component Command and Special Operations Joint Task Force-Afghanistan, as a brigadier general